scummvm/scummvm/doc/docportal/settings/graphics.rst

 .. _gfxmode:

 Graphics mode
-	Changes the resolution of the game, while also selecting which filter is used to scale up the resolution.
-For example, a 2x graphics mode will take a 320x200 resolution game and scale it up to 640x400.
+	Change the graphics backend used to render the ScummVM window on the screen.
+Different graphics modes have different options available (such as scalers and stretch modes).

 	*gfx_mode*